 Obligations or losses related to contingencies are recognised as liabilities in the statement of financial position only when present obligations exist resulting from past events that are probable to result in an outflow of resources and the amount can be measured reliably.
 Otherwise, a qualitative disclosure is included in the notes to the financial statements.
-The effects of long-term commitments established with third parties, such as supply contracts with suppliers or customers, are recognised in the financial statements.
+The effects of long-term commitments established with third parties, such as supply contracts with suppliers or customers, are recognised in the financial statements on an incurred or accrued basis, after taking into consideration the substance of the agreements.
 Relevant commitments are disclosed in the notes to the financial statements.
 The company recognises contingent revenues, income or assets only when their realisation is virtually certain.